 Designers complaining about the ways developers compromise their vision in the translation from a comp to code is almost a cliché.
 However, using in-medium methodology, your designers take more control over their work by working in the fold of development to create and test an interactive prototype.
 As a result, they have more of a say in how its problems are resolved.

 Brands Should View Accessibility and Performance as Interconnected Priorities

-When agencies plan inclusive digital experiences, we often fall back on the baseline standards outlined in the Web Content Accessibility Guidelines (WCAG).
+When teams plan inclusive digital experiences, we often fall back on the baseline standards outlined in the Web Content Accessibility Guidelines (WCAG).
 But accessibility hinges upon far more than a website’s content.
 A site’s performance is just as much of an accessibility consideration.

 Unfortunately, your website’s audience will not enjoy equitable access to technology when poorly designed components lead to poor site performance.
 Take, for instance, users who are on a poor network, old mobile device, or assistive technology.
 These user groups will feel the greatest impact.